 I write creepy books for children.
 The four novels of my Thickety series have received numerous starred reviews and other accolades that make me feel shiny inside, including a Children’s Choice Award for Best Debut Novelist.
-My most recent novel is Shadow School: Archimancy, the first book of a trilogy.
+My most recent novel is Gravebooks, the sequel to Nightbooks.

 I was born in Staten Island, New York.
 Technically it’s part of New York City, but the neighborhood where I grew up had trees and grass and even the occasional squirrel.
 Staten Island is also the birthplace of the marvelous writer Theodore Sturgeon, who continues to be one of my inspirations.
 (His terrifying short story “The Professor’s Teddy Bear” sounds like a sweet and cuddly Christmas special.
 It’s not.)